 Durkheim was concerned about French society holding together while diverse in values, ethnicity and religion.
 He saw some remedy through education and knowledge.

-Marxists would see Durkheim's work as too atomistic and, of course, limited.
+Marxists would see Durkheim's work as too atomistic and too limited.
 They disliked Durkheim's lack of an overview of historical development and lack of support for the labor movement.

 Maximilian Carl Emil Weber (pronounced Veyber) was six years younger than Durkheim.
 His father was a wealthy politician belonging to Germany's National Liberal Party – a centrist party that supported Bismarck's foreign policy and the interests of big business.
 By the age of fourteen, Max had written about the course of German history, history in general and what he knew of Homer, Virgil, Cicero, Livy, Goethe, Spinoza, Kant and Schopenhauer.

-As a university student, Max Weber joined his father's dueling fraternity, studied law, economics, medieval history and theology.
-As a sociologist he rejected the positivism of those Frenchmen, Compte and Durkheim.
-He was following the German philosophical tradition of hostility toward positivism, and in its place, With a fellow German colleague, Georg Simmel, he established "methodological anti-positivism."
+As a sociologist Weber rejected the positivism of France's Compte and Durkheim.
+He was following the German philosophical tradition of hostility toward positivism.
+In its place, with a German colleague Georg Simmel, he established "methodological anti-positivism."
 They wanted to describe society drawing from history, reason and their own sensibilities – not far from their fellow German Oswald Spengler, sixteen years younger than Weber.
 Weber's most famous work, The Protestant Ethic and the Spirit of Capitalism, was published in 1905, thirteen years before Spengler's Decline of the West.

 Weber wrote of sociology as "a science that attempts the interpretive understanding of social action in order thereby to arrive at a causal explanation of its course and effects."
 Webers anti-positivism was a proposal that research concentrate on cultural norms, values, symbols.

-In his book Economy and Society, Weber had a chapter titled "Bureaucracy."
+In his book Economy and Society, published posthumously in 1922, Weber had a chapter titled "Bureaucracy."
 He wrote:

 Every bureaucracy seeks to increase the superiority of the professionally informed by keeping their knowledge and intentions secret.
 Bureaucratic administration... in so far as it can... hides its knowledge and action from criticism

 Weber wrote in The Protestant Ethic and the Spirit of Capitalism that, "A man does not by nature wish to earn more and more money, but simply live as his is accustomed to live and to earn as much as in necessary for that purpose."